Types of manorial record

 It was common that rentals would also take the form of a roll, written on either parchment or paper.
 Again, they would be organised in a fairly standardised way, possibly with the tenants dealt with by type of tenure, and then possibly on a place-by-place or parish-by-parish basis.

-Custumals were a survey of rents, services and other obligations owed by tenants to the lord of the manor, and also of the rights and obligations of the lord.
+Custumals were a survey of rents, services and other obligations owed by tenants to the lord or lady of the manor, and also of the rights and obligations of the lord or lady.
 They might sometimes begin with a recital of the 'customs' of the manor.
 They formed a legal and theoretical record of rights and obligations and as time went on, the services and produce listed in them might be commuted to monetary payments.
 The 'customs' would vary significantly from manor to manor.

 Custumal of the manor of Bolsover (Pl E12/10/1/7/5) with detail below